mohammedounzar/mohammedounzar/README.md

 ## 📌 About Me
 I’m **Mohammed Ounzar**, a Software Engineering student at **ENSIAS (Morocco)**, currently studying at **ENSIIE (France)**.
-I build systems at the intersection of **Software Engineering, DevOps, and Data/AI**.
+I build systems at the intersection of **Software Engineering, DevOps, and Data/AI** (and obsessed with automation).

 I enjoy:
 - Automating engineering workflows